 Coaches will be allowed to only step to the sideline to call offensive and defensive signals after all action has ceased.
 That working space (six-foot white border) is intended to allow officials to adequately perform their duties; to protect the safety of officials, players and coaches; and to allow teams to demonstrate good sportsmanship within the team area.
+New for 2024, if any player, coach, or team personnel approaches an official with a tablet to review or view video during the game, that will result in an automatic unsportsmanlike conduct foul.
 Special attention should be given to the rule stating that if a coach receives two unsportsmanlike fouls in a single game, they are ejected.

-The NCAA Football Rules Committee and Division I Competition Committee has instructed officials to be more diligent in their observations of these actions and they are instructed to flag violations of the rule when it occurs in an area they can observe.
+The NCAA Football Rules Committee has instructed officials to be more diligent in their observations of these actions and they are instructed to flag violations of the rule when it occurs in an area they can observe.
 Coaches are expected to set an appropriate, professional example for their players, fans and the many others who watch the game and to intervene when they see members of their team exhibit behavior that is not acceptable under the Sportsmanship guidelines of the Football Code.

-ILLEGAL CONTACT AGAINST A QUARTERBACK / PASSER- Because of their position, the passer is often in a vulnerable position, with little or no opportunity to protect themselves from, or to prepare for, forcible contact.
+ILLEGAL CONTACT AGAINST A QUARTERBACK / PASSER-Because of their position, the passer is often in a vulnerable position, with little or no opportunity to protect themselves from, or to prepare for, forcible contact.
 In recognition of this, there is an explicit rule (Rule 9-1-9) which addresses this unique situation: "No defensive player shall unnecessarily rough a passer when it is obvious the ball has been thrown."